wikimedia/mediawiki-tools-cli/CI.md

  - https://about.gitlab.com/blog/2020/10/30/mitigating-the-impact-of-docker-hub-pull-requests-limits/
  - https://docs.docker.com/registry/recipes/mirror/#run-a-registry-as-a-pull-through-cache

-Create an authenticaed pull through cache / mirror (using docker) You can use the same username and password/key you used earlier
+Create an authenticated pull through cache / mirror (using docker) You can use the same username and password/key you used earlier

 ```sh